Case Study 4A - Contaminants from secondary fertilisers

 Objectives / Hypothesis

-Assess fate, biomagnification and effects of secondary fertilisers introduced to ecosystems via sewage sludge.
+Assess fate, uptake, and effects of chemicals of emerging concern (CECs), especially antimicrobials introduced to ecosystems via sewage sludge application as secondary fertiliser.

 Description of the case study